aimat-lab/ML4pXRDs/README.md

 - "path_to_patterns"
 - "path_to_icsd_directory_local" or "path_to_icsd_directory_cluster"

+- TODO: Talk about submit scripts in general
 - TODO: Change environment name in slurm scripts

-- TODO: How to simulate the dataset

 - TODO: How to change configuration of computing nodes in the training script
 - TODO: Command line options of the training script; alternatively, run it using